department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 ## What's the net worth limit to qualify for a Survivors Pension?

 The 2018 net worth limit to qualify for a Survivors Pension is $127,061.
-We've recently changed the way we determine this rate to make the decision process simpler and more fair for all Survivors.
+We've recently changed the way we determine this rate to make the decision process simpler and more fair for all survivors.
 The current penalty period rate is $2,230.

 **Note:** In the future, the net worth limit will increase by the same percentage as Social Security cost-of-living increases.
 We'll update the limit here when there's an increase.